Critical Perspectives

 Writing Workshop

-This two-week workshop offers incoming students practical tools and exercises to become better writers, and to explore the joy of writing.
-Whether English is your first language or not, these tools and exercises could be of help throughout your studies, in writing essays, and in forming your ideas.
+This eight-day workshop offers incoming students practical tools and exercises to become better writers, and to explore the joy of writing.
+No matter if English is your first language or not, these tools and exercises could be of help throughout your studies, in writing essays, and in forming your ideas.

-This workshop will include morning and afternoon sessions on Mondays, Wednesdays, and Fridays.
-You will get small writing exercises in class, plus some compact assignments to work on during the days in between the sessions, either at home, at Daniels, or both.
+This workshop will have six sessions (every morning 9am-noon).
+You will get small writing exercises in class, some compact writing assignments to work on during the rest of the day, and one slightly bigger assignment to be completed over the weekend.
 The assignments will be discussed in peer reviews and group sessions.
-There will be collective readings of good, bad, and funny texts, to get a better understanding of the mechanics of writing, and to see when, why, and how words matter.
+There will also be collective readings of good, bad, and funny texts, to get a better understanding of the mechanics of writing, and to see when, why, and how words matter.

 Whether you are passionate about writing or not, whether you are confident or insecure about your skills, whether you are hindered by a writer’s block or cannot stop your flow of words: this workshop is for you.